-Following the test, the researcher posed the post-test questions (see Figure 5), which allowed the participant to reflect on the experience and to identify the most useful, intuitive, and confusing features of the "Competency Compass" and what might be added.
+Following the test, the researcher posed the post-test questions (see Appendix E Post-test Questions), which allowed the participant to reflect on the experience and to identify the most useful, intuitive, and confusing features of the "Competency Compass" and what might be added.
 The participants provided analysis and emotional responses regarding their experiences and projected how students might perceive the interface.